tevador/RandomJS/doc/generator.md

     return +_.toPrecision(__fpMathPrec);
 }
 ```
-This function is used whenever a mathematical operation with inexact result is performed (for example `Math.exp` or other trancendental math functions).
+~~This function is used whenever a mathematical operation with inexact result is performed (for example `Math.exp` or other trancendental math functions).
 The function rounds off the number to a specific number of decimal significant digits given by the `__fpMathPrec` constant.
 The value of this constant is generated at random from interval 10-14.
-It has been determined empirically that the first 14 significant digits match across different platforms (see [Issue 3](https://github.com/tevador/RandomJS/issues/3)).
+It has been determined empirically that the first 14 significant digits match across different platforms (see [Issue 3](https://github.com/tevador/RandomJS/issues/3)).~~

+This function is currently unused.

 #### NNEG function
 ```javascript